PROHEALTH aims at improving competitiveness and sustainability of modern pig and poultry farming in Europe.

 Production diseases compromise health and welfare of pigs and poultry, generating inefficiencies which reduce profitability and product quality, and increase environmental footprint and antibiotic use.

-The PROHEALTH project will develop an understanding of the multi-factorial dimension of animal pathologies linked to the intensification of production and use this to develop, evaluate and disseminate effective control strategies to reduce impact.
+The PROHEALTH project developed an understanding of the multi-factorial dimension of animal pathologies linked to the intensification of production and used this to develop, evaluate and disseminate effective control strategies to reduce impact.

 We have just launched a Stakeholders' Community for ROADMAP.
 Main prupose is to share experience & knowledge for reducing #AMU with integrated ... & tailored strategies for #pigs, #poultry, #cattle and #fish.
 Please retweet to your own network! http://www.facebook.com/groups/2324183857845255/

 Recent spring issue of TResearch highlights the development of TTPM pig production model. @egmanzanilla @fp7_prohealth @LukeFinlandInt ... https://www.teagasc.ie/media/website/publications/2019/TResearch_Spring2019_PigProdMod_P16-17_proof.pdf

 @leenasuojala @fp7_PROHEALTH In this case, 'control' refers to measures which can be taken to prevent, reduce or mitigate production diseases or to ... take care of sick animals.
 Some examples: enhancements in biosecurity, housing or feeding; vaccination; preventive use of vet drugs; treating sick animals etc.